-"(c) Non-Senior Military Instructors.-
+"(c) NON-SENIOR MILITARY INSTRUCTORS.-

-"(1) Role.-Non-senior military instructors shall be retired noncommissioned officers of the armed forces and shall serve as instructional leaders and teach independently of, but share program responsibilities with, senior military instructors.
+"(1) ROLE.-Non-senior military instructors shall be retired noncommissioned officers of the armed forces and shall serve as instructional leaders and teach independently of, but share program responsibilities with, senior military instructors.

-"(2) QUALIFICATIONS.-A non-senior military instructor shall demonstrate a depth of experience, proficiency, and expertise in coaching, mentoring, and practical arts in executing the program, and shall have the following qualifications:

-"(A) Professional military qualification, as determined by the Secretary of the military department concerned. "(B) Award of an associates degree from an institution of higher learning within five years of employment of higher learning within five years of employment.
+(2) QUALIFICATIONS.-A non-senior military instructor shall demonstrate a depth of experience, proficiency, and expertise in coaching, mentoring, and practical arts in executing the program, and shall have the following qualifications: "(A) Professional military qualification, as determined by the Secretary of the military department concerned. "(B) Award of an associates degree from an institution of higher learning within five years of employment.

-"(C) Completion of secondary education teaching certification requirements for the program as established by the

-Secretary of the military department concerned.
+(C) Completion of secondary education teaching certification requirements for the program as established by the Secretary of the military department concerned.

-"(D) Award of an advanced certification by the Secretary of the military department concerned in core content areas based on-
+"(D) Award of an advanced certification by the Secretary of the military department concerned in core content areas based onknowledge and instructional skills; and

-"(i) accumulated points for professional activities, services to the profession, awards, and recognitions;

-"(ii) professional development to meet content
+"(i) accumulated points for professional activities, services to the profession, awards, and recognitions; "(ii) professional development to meet content